elsa66666/Mindora/README.md

 ## Latest News

 ✨[2025.9.4] We released the first model of our family, Mindora-rl2.
-For model downloads, please click here: [elsashaw/mindora-rl2](https://www.modelscope.cn/models/elsashaw/mindora-rl2/summary)
+For downloading the model checkpoints, please click here: [elsashaw/mindora-rl2](https://www.modelscope.cn/models/elsashaw/mindora-rl2/summary)

 ## Introduction